 In the winter (even in the moderate, winter temperatures in the desert), keeping our RV at the perfect temperature is less important than finding ways to stay warm in our beds at night.

-A microwave bean bag or hot water bottle to keep us warm requires less energy than running the furnace at 75F all night.
-We’ll still run our propane furnace when we need to, but it kicks on around 50F, mostly to take the cold edge off.
+Having access to a microwave bean bag or hot water bottle for the purpose of keeping us warm requires less energy than running the furnace at 75F all night.
+We will still run our propane furnace when we need to, but only when our trailer drops down to 50F, mostly to take the cold edge off.

 Here are our best tips and tricks for RVing in more extreme temperatures.
 (Yes, we RV’d in Canada for a few months of winter one year in British Columbia, just north of the Washington State border.)